 Tuesday, March 5, 2019¶

-Hamza and I were glad to have the production upgrade done and the release notes published, but there is more to do: the technical documentation and the test suite (Specs) needs to be updated.
+Hamza and I were glad to have the production upgrade done and the release notes published, but there is more to do: the developer documentation and the test suite (Reference) needs to be updated.

 But before doing so, I must do another step of reorganizing these specs.
 The